-Торіс Summary Where to find more information
+18 Topic Summary Where to find more information

 Who is Real Estate CRM and what businesses does it operate?
-CRM and what incorporated in Victoria on 13th February 2020 for the businesses does it purposes of acquiring Commerce Australia and Vault Group
+Real Estate CRM is an Austral incorporated in Victoria on 1: purposes of acquiring Comm with the intention that they vapproval, subsequently be on 3th February 202 erce Australia an vould, subject to 0 for the and Vault Group shareholder Sections 2.2, 2.4, 4.1 and 4.2

-Since 13 March 2020 Real Est operated the following busin
+Since 13 March 2020 Real Est operated the following busin ned and

 MYDESKTOP

-Australia's largest real estate product which provides contaminagement, listings & sales e-marketing & leads manage commissions, reporting & and It operates in Australia, New 2
+Australia's largest real estate product which provides contomanagement, listings & sales e-marketing & leads manage commissions, reporting & an It operates in Australia, New act management management, p ment, trust accou alytics, and office , franchise ortal pushing, unting & e management.

-VAULT CRM
+20 VAULT CRM

-VaultRE is a direct competitor and is a next-generation real which contains both real estamanagement functionality or It operates in Australia, New 2
+VaultRE is a direct competitor and is a next-generation real which contains both real estamanagement functionality or It operates in Australia, New

 RENTFIND INSPECTOR

 Rentfind Inspector is a digital by real estate property mana Zealand and the UK.

-What are the businesses being acquired by the businesses being which will comprise the PropTech Group following
+What are the businesses being acquired by the Company?
+Real Estate CRM owns the fol which will comprise the Prop Completion of the Offers.
+Section 2.2, 4.1 and 4.2

-Company?
-Business Entity Ownership%
+Company: Business Entity Ownership%

 MyDesktop Commerce Australia 100%

-VaultRE CRM Vault Group 100%
+(0) VaultRE CRM Vault Group 100%

-Rentfind Inspector Vault Group 100%
+40 Rentfind Inspector Vault Group 100%

 HoLo Home Loans Pty Ltd Vault Group 15%

 What is the Company's existing business?
-The Company is a leading proservices to Australian and Ne assist in the identification, an accounting of residential investigation.
-Section 4.2 and 4.4.3
+The Company is a leading proservices to Australian and Ne assist in the identification, an accounting of residential investigation. ew Zealand properallysis, acquisition erty investors to n, tracking and Section 4.2 and 4.4.3

-The Company owns and operates the Real Estate Investar branded websites realestateinvestar.com.au and realestateinvestar.co.nz.
+Пп The Company owns and open

+realestateinvestar.co.nz.